hbprosper/TheNtupleMaker/README.md

 ./analyzer.py
 ```
 If all goes well, you will find the file __analyzer_histograms.root__, which of course will be empty since you've not done anything yet!

+We are currently working on taking the analysis code generation phase one step further,
+We are working on taking the analysis code generation one step further.
+We are developing a setup that would produce a complete analysis code given the description of the analysis writting using the domain specific ADL (Analysis Description Language).
+Given an ntuple.root and the analysis description written in ADL, a script will automaticall produce a complete analysis code without any need for programming.
+More information can be found in the [adl2tnm github repository][https://github.com/hbprosper/adl2tnm].